 You can wash it in the washing machine and dry it in the dryer.

-What could be better: It’s a little too scratchy for making baby products.
+Which disadvantages must you keep in mind?
+It’s a little too scratchy for making baby products.
 While the result is perfect, the texture isn’t.

 Red Heart Soft Baby Steps Yarn is a medium worsted yarn that is made from 100% acrylic.
 It’s quite soft for acrylic and is actually one of the better quality acrylic yarns on the market.
 It weighs 5 oz and measures 256 yards.
 The manufacturer recommends that you use it with 5 mm knitting needles and a 5.5 mm crochet hook.
 This yarn is a delight to work with, but it does not pull from the center, so don’t attempt to do so or you’ll end up with a tangled mess that you spend hours detangling.
 You can use it for any baby project, but for blankets, it produces warm, medium heavy creations.